sidharth-av/form-manager-app/README.md

 npm run dev -- --reset
 ```

-This will prompt you to select your app, set environment variables, and update config automatically.
+This will prompt you to select your app, set environment variables, and update the config automatically.

 ---

 ## Environment Variables